 The Canadian Association of Research Administrators – Volunteer Policy

-The Canadian Association of Research Administrators (CARA) is a member-drive association that greatly values the important and significant contributions volunteers make at all levels of the association.
+The Canadian Association of Research Administrators (CARA) is a member-driven association that greatly values the important and significant contributions volunteers make at all levels of the association.
 This policy is to provide guidance on volunteering with CARA.

 2.0 Policy Statement